World’s Strongest Castles

 The castle of the Moorish in Sintra portugal

 The Castle of the Moors in Sintra is one of the finest examples of Moorish Architecture on the Iberian Peninsula.
 Following their expansion into modern-day Spain and Portugal in the early 700s the Moors built the castle in the 8th and 9th centuries.
 The castle only changed hands one time during its existence in 1147.
 After taking the city of Lisbon the Moorish forces occupying the castle gave it over without a fight.
-Today The Castle of the Moors is listed as a UNESCO world heritage site along with several other notable buildings in Sintra.
+Today The Castle of the Moors is listed as a UNESCO World Heritage Site along with several other notable buildings in Sintra.

 26. Castel Sant’Angelo and Vatican City – Vatican City and Rome, Lazio, Italy